Do Your Thing. Do It for Decades.

 What does this all mean?
 First, we should be cautious in judging the short-term effects of our actions – both positive and negative.
 What seems like a small failure or success today might be the beginning of something much bigger.

 Second, we should appreciate the power of consistency.
 Our fast-paced world seems to reward immediate results, but a long-term commitment builds an edge.
-Consistency allows you to try dozens of things and find what works.
-It also lets you observe and learn from masters in your field and gradually become like them.
+Consistency allows us to try dozens of things and find what works.
+It also lets us observe and learn from masters in your field and gradually become like them.

 Our beliefs, habits, and skills are constantly evolving.
 Who we are today results from many past decisions and actions.
 And who we’ll be in 10 years depends on the decisions we’re making now.